arangodb/docs/3.10/programs-arangodump-maskings.md

   - It also masks fields with the name _security_id_ anywhere in the document.
   - The masking function is of type [_xifyFront_](#xify-front) in both cases.
     The additional setting `unmaskedLength` is specific so _xifyFront_.
-- All additional collections that might exist in the targeted database will be ignored (like the collection _private_), as there is no attribute key `"*"` to specify a different default type for the remaining collections.
+- All additional collections that might exist in the targeted database is ignored (like the collection _private_), as there is no attribute key `"*"` to specify a different default type for the remaining collections.

 ### Masking vs. dump-data option

-*arangodump* also supports a very coarse masking with the option `--dump-data false`, which leaves out all data for the dump.
+_arangodump_ also supports a very coarse masking with the option `--dump-data false`, which leaves out all data for the dump.

 You can either use `--maskings` or `--dump-data false`, but not both.

 ### Masking vs. collection option

-*arangodump* also supports a very coarse masking with the option `--collection`.
-This will restrict the collections that are dumped to the ones explicitly listed.
+_arangodump_ also supports a very coarse masking with the option `--collection`.
+This restricts the collections that are dumped to the ones explicitly listed.

 It is possible to combine `--maskings` and `--collection`.
-This will take the intersection of exportable collections.
+This takes the intersection of exportable collections.

 Path
 ----